petershin/liferay-learn/docs/commerce/latest/en/order-management/subscriptions.md

 ---
 # Subscriptions

-Subscriptions are a special type of recurring order managed differently from [regular orders](./orders/processing-an-order.md).
+Subscriptions are recurring orders managed differently from [regular orders](./orders/processing-an-order.md).
 All orders, including subscriptions, are accepted and processed in the [Orders Menu](./orders/orders-menu-reference-guide.md).
 However, after accepting a *Subscription* order, it appears in the [Subscriptions menu](./subscriptions/subscription-administration-reference-guide.md).